Blackjack: Card counting

 A card counting system assigns a point score to each card rank (e.g., 1 point for 2–6, 0 points for 7–9, and −1 point for 10–A).
 When a card is exposed, a counter adds the score of that card to a running total, the 'count'.
 A card counter uses this count to make betting and playing decisions.
 The count starts at 0 for a freshly shuffled deck for "balanced" counting systems.
 Unbalanced counts are often started at a value that depends on the number of decks used in the game.

 Blackjack's house edge is usually around 0.5–1% when players use basic strategy.
-Card counting can give the player a house edge of up to −2%.
+Card counting can give the player an edge of up to about 2%.

 Card counting works best when a few cards remain.
 This makes single-deck games better for counters.
 As a result, casinos are more likely to insist that players do not reveal their cards to one another in single-deck games.
 In games with more decks, casinos limit penetration by ending the shoe and reshuffling when one or more decks remain undealt.
 Casinos also sometimes use a shuffling machine to reintroduce the cards whenever a deck has been played.

-Card counting is legal unless the counter is using an external device, but a casino might inform counters that they are no longer welcome to play blackjack.
+Card counting is legal, but a casino might inform counters that they are no longer welcome to play blackjack.
 Sometimes a casino might ban a card counter from the property.

-The use of external devices to help count cards is illegal throughout the United States.
+The use of external devices to assist in card counting is illegal in Nevada.